About the Book

 The first thing you will need to do to appreciate the sheer scale of the information contained in this book, is to look at the Table of Contents below.
 Then ask yourself where else could you find all of this information in a single, modern book, with fully worked examples, and with a practical guide to actual remedial equipment and materials used.
 Yet, despite the complexity of the topics covered, the author has concentrated on using the simplest analyses, and always uses worked examples, so that the design engineer can be confident he/she has the proper units and has completed his/her calculations correctly.

 The wide ranging nature of this book means that if you could have only one book on the subject, then this would have to be it.
 It will be your go-to reference book and mentor.

-If you want to be able to say that you know rock face and rock slope stability, then all you have to do is read this book from beginning to end and then put it on your bookshelf where you can find it easily.
+If you want to be able to say that you know rock face and rock slope instability, then all you have to do is read this book from beginning to end and then put it on your bookshelf where you can find it easily.
 That's all.